Frequently Asked Questions (& a little history!)

 |

-The Budget and Finance Committee of the Board of Trustees manages the endowment.
+Cape Cod 5 manages the endowment under the auspices of The Budget and Finance Committee of the Board of Trustees.

 |